Higher Laminations and Affine Buildings: Background

 A {\it twisted $G$-local system} is a representation ${\overline \pi}_1(S)$ in $G$ such that $\sigma_S$ maps to $s_G$.
 Such a representation gives a local system on $T'S$.

-Let $G$ be a simply-connected split semi-simple algebraic group.
+Now we must describe the framing data for a twisted local system.
 Let ${\mathcal L}$ be a twisted $G$-local system on $S$.
 Such a twisted local system gives an associated principal affine bundle ${\overline {\mathcal L}}_{\mathcal A}$ on the punctured tangent bundle $T'S$.
-We may restrict this bundle to the boundary of $S$.
+For any boundary component of $S$, we will construct sections of the punctured tangent bundle above these boundary components.
+Given any boundary component, consider the outward pointing unit tangent vectors along the boundary--this gives a section of the punctured tangent bundle above each boundary component of $S$.
+We get a bunch of loops and arcs in $T'S$ lie over the boundary of $S$.
+Call this the {\em lifted boundary}.

 \begin{definition}